-The brain is the human body’s control system, and is part of the central nervous system (CNS).
-It connects to the spine and controls personality, movement, breathing, and other crucial processes that keep people alive.
-It is the most complex organ in the body.
+The brain connects to the spine and is part of the central nervous system (CNS).
+The various parts of the brain are responsible for personality, movement, breathing, and other crucial processes that keep people alive.

 An average adult brain weighs 3 pounds and is composed of 60% fat, with water, protein, carbohydrates, and salt accounting for the other 40%.
 The brain is an organ made up of neural tissue.
 It is not a muscle.